asindarov/Future-me-clone/README.md

 **Installing**

 1. Clone this repository to your local machine.
-2. Navigate to the root of the project.
+2. Navigate to the root of the project (Default name for root project should be : `Future-me-clone`).
 3. Run `docker-compose build` to build the Docker images.
 4. Run `docker-compose up` to start the services.
 5. Open up another terminal instance and run `docker-compose -f .\docker-compose.liquibase.yml up` to apply liquibase changesets to postgres database